Accessing support from NHS Herefordshire and Worcestershire Talking Therapies

 The following treatment options are available:

-This is different from the more general Silvercloud option which anyone can access, anytime.
+• Supported online programme, Silvercloud — This is different from the more general Silvercloud option which anyone can access, anytime.
 You will be guided through the online course with our team and it will be tailored to meet your specific circumstances.
+You can expect to be up and running within a week or two of the assessment if this is deemed an appropriate option.

-Online psychoeducational courses about anxiety and depression are run frequently, these are facilitated by two of our Practitioners, and run for 6 weeks.
+• Psychoeducational courses — Online psychoeducational courses about anxiety and depression are run frequently, these are facilitated by two of our Practitioners, and run for 6 weeks.
 There is no expectation for you to speak about your difficulties in front of the other participants, but the courses provide a supportive environment to teach you how to understand your difficulties and make changes to work towards your goals.

-We run a range of traditional 1:1 support.
+• High intensity 1-1 therapy — We run a range of traditional 1:1 support.
 For example, Cognitive Behavioural Therapy (CBT), Dynamic Interpersonal Therapy (DIT), Interpersonal Psychotherapy (IPT), Counselling for Depression (CfD) along with other forms of CBT.
 All these will be explained to you if this is the best course of treatment for you.
 The waiting time depends on the type of treatment that you and your practitioner identify as the most appropriate at screening, and the area in which you live.
 Unfortunately some of these waiting times can be lengthy.
+We are working really hard to minimise the wait for 1:1 support as much as we can.
+You may be invited to access the supported online programme and/or a group session until we can confirm an appointment.

-If it is identified at screening that you need a High Intensity approach to treatment you may be offered group therapy as a way to learn to understand your specific difficulty and ways to change this.
+• High intensity group therapy sessions — If it is identified at screening that you need a High Intensity approach to treatment you may be offered group therapy as a way to learn to understand your specific difficulty and ways to change this.
 You will be placed in an online group run by two Hi Intensity Therapists and with around 8-12 others experiencing similar difficulties to you.
 The facilitators will lead discussions and talk about ways to change.
 People can really benefit from hearing from others who are experiencing similar things to them.
 It creates a peer support network.

 What can I do while I am waiting?